FAQs Actuarial Studies Co-op

-The Bachelor of Actuarial Studies with Bachelor of Professional Practice is accredited by the Actuaries Institute and allows you to complete Part I and one unit of Part II of the Actuaries Institute’s professional requirements (subject to your academic performance in the relevant units).
+The Bachelor of Actuarial Studies with Bachelor of Professional Practice is accredited by the Actuaries Institute and allows you to complete Part I and the university component of Part II of the Actuaries Institute’s professional requirements (subject to your academic performance in the relevant units).

 When are the vocational placements?

-The first placement is for approximately three months at the end of first year (over the summer vacation), and the second and third placements are approximately six months each, undertaken throughout third year.
+You will undertake three vocational placements over the course of the four-year combined degree (approximately 15 months in total).
+The first vocational placement is for approximately three months at the end of first year (over the summer vacation), and the second and third vocational placements are approximately six months each, undertaken throughout third year.

 Where will I undertake the vocational placements?

-What will I be doing while undertaking vocational placements?
+What will I be doing when I undertake the vocational placements?

 Can vocational placements be undertaken part-time?

 It is expected that vocational placements will be undertaken on a full-time basis.